paulesta55/Traffic-Detection/README.md

 * Preparing the data can be performed using **data-preparation.py** script
 * Training and running the network can be performed following AlexeyAB indications
+* You can also check [this](cvaeForTrafficSigns.ipynb) cool notebook which generates fake traffic signs using a CVAE adapted from TF documentation
 ### References:

 This repo is using **AlexeyAB** repo and **YoloV3**